-The District and its permittees responded to the mandatory curtailments specified in their drought management plans in a generally superlative fashion, achieving an average reduction that exceeded the reductions required to meet the targeted volumes (see Section 7 above).
+The District was in No-Drought status the entirety of FY 2020.
+Figure 7 and Figure 8 reflect the overall trend that collectively, the permittees' actual production is on average lower than their authorized permitted production allocations even during non-drought conditions.
 The sustained DO concentrations at the spring outlets have generally been similar to those expected on the basis of the spring flow volumes, which confirms the basis and expected effectiveness for the requisite pumpage reductions for the drought periods.

-The City reports in its most recent HCP annual report that while the salamander populations remained stable through this reporting period, the overall low abundance, especially for the reporting period compared to immediately prior years, may be a reflection of reduced recruitment and reproduction during the stressful 2008 drought period, but it also may be within the norms of variability in abundance of such a small population (City of Austin, 2018 Annual Report to Fish and Wildlife Service, January 2019).
+The City presents data in its 2020 HCP annual report showing that the salamander populations increased during this reporting period, but the increase is within the norms of variability in abundance of such as small population (City of Austin, 2020 Annual Report to Fish and Wildlife Service, January 2021).

-As noted in Section 9 above, the District's Board of Directors determined that satisfactory progress was made in FY 2019 toward all HCP/MP goals and objectives, using the relevant performance standards for each.
+As noted in Section 9 above, the District's Board of Directors determined that satisfactory progress was made in FY 2020 toward all HCP MP goals and objectives, using the relevant performance standards for each.